top of page

 How many sessions will I have?

-The length of a course of CBT varies and is typically around 6 -12 sessions however I can be flexible depending on your requirements and preferences.
-Please see Brief CBT and ACT for more information.These sessions are usually weekly and 60 minutes.
+Our sessions are usually weekly and 60 minutes.
 Research has shown that regular sessions at this frequency are the most beneficial in producing lasting change.
-Our sessions will be reviewed at the end of each meeting to check you are getting what you need from the therapy.
+Progress will be reviewed at the end of each meeting to check you are getting what you need from the therapy.

 What are the aims?